ShaunJose/Github_Access/README.md

 5. jQuery.
    Also sourced in index.html.
 No initialization needed.

+6. Github Pages, to create link of visualization mentioned in section Visualization.

 ### Testing:
 Testing is done using "dummy classes" in 'Test_Classes.py', which is used to create objects similar to github objects, such as NamedUser, Repository, etc, with similar attributes and functions as the Github objects.